 In November 2020, the first Southeast Asia-based smart cities development lab opened in Singapore, bringing together a variety of smart city solutions providers.
 The Smart Urban Co-Innovation Lab has already struck partnerships with companies like AWS, Cisco, and Johnson Controls, and is looking to partner with 200 local companies over the next 3 years.

 The smart technology that gets implemented in cities has the potential to provide tremendous cost savings — in fact, an estimated $5T per year could be saved by governments, enterprises, and citizens throughout an aggregated 75 smart cities by 2022, according to a study by ABI Research.

 Moreover, building the new infrastructure for smart cities is a complex process that takes years to complete.
-Thorough research is required before making such large and costly decisions, especially because each city must develop their own unique plan of action.
-The right smart solutions for a city in Nigeria would look very different from a city in Japan, for example.
+Thorough research is required before making such large and costly decisions, especially because each city must develop its own unique plan of action.
+The right smart solutions for a city in Nigeria, for example, would look very different from a city in Japan.